-13.2.5 Main Drain Test.
-A main drain test shall be conducted annually at each water-based fire protection system riser to determine whether there has been a change in the condition of the water supply piping and control valves.
-(See also 13.3.3.4.)
+13.2.5\ Main Drain Test.
+A main drain test shall be conducted annually for each water supply lead-in to a building water-based fire protection system to determine whether there has been a change in the condition of the water supply.